-The conclusions from the analysis, even though conducted specifically for female labour market participation, can be extended more generally to the labour market challenges women face and the resulting gender gaps.
+These conclusions from the analysis, although conducted specifically for female labour market participation, can be extended more generally to the labour market challenges women face and the resulting gender gaps.
 Consequently, ILO (2017) proposes a comprehensive policy framework that rests on three pillars: reshaping gender role conformity and personal preferences, addressing socio-economic constraints, and raising equality in labour market conditions.